wp-plugins/powr-contact-form/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A custom contact forum for your site.
+A custom contact form for your site.

 == Description ==
-A custom contact forum for your site.
+[youtube https://youtu.be/bPya4RbkLWM] A custom contact form for your site.
 <br>
 <br>
 POWr Contact Form is a free cloud-based plugin you can edit in your live web page.
 Create a POWr account to access the entire <a href='https://www.powr.io/plugins'>plugin library</a>.